OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ### For contributors who do not have a GitHub account

-1. Edit the `.all-contributorsrc` file and use the following format to add a contributor:
+1. Edit the `.all-contributorsrc` file at the root of this repository and use the following format to add a contributor:

 ```json
 {